 Scrum is a kind of Agile project management methodology that focuses on execution, speed and pivots.

-Scrum is a kind of Agile project management methodology that focuses on execution, speed and pivots.
-There is some planning involved in the initial stages, but the majority of time spent on a Agile project is in delivery and execution, whether it be writing code, creating prototypes or building tangible deliverables.
+Scrum is a kind of Agile project management methodology that focuses on execution, speed, and pivots.
+There is some planning involved in the initial stages, but the majority of time spent on an Agile project is in delivery and execution, whether it be writing code, creating prototypes or building tangible deliverables.